Skip to main content

 Speaker Disclosures:

-Financial: Dr. Richard Schwartz is the Founder and President of the IFS Institute.
-He maintains a private practice and has an employment relationship with Harvard Medical School.
+Financial: Dr. Richard Schwartz is the Founder and President of the IFS Institute and maintains a private practice.
+He is a consultant with Portage-Cragin Mental Health and has a employment relationship with Harvard Medical School.
 He receives royalties as a published author.
 Dr. Schwartz receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Richard Schwartz is a fellow of Meadows Behavioral Healthcare and is a member of the American Family Therapy Academy and the American Association for Marital and Family Therapy.
 He is a contributing editor for Family Therapy Networker.
 Dr. Schwartz serves on the editorial boards for the Journal of Feminist Family Therapy, the Contemporary Family Therapy, the Journal of Family Psychotherapy, and the Family Therapy Collections.